JacobPimental/gunslinger/README.md

 # Gunslinger
-"The man in black fled across the desert, and the gunslinger followed."
+"The man in black fled across the desert, and the gunslinger followed."<br>
 \- Stephen King, The Gunslinger

 ## Usage